wlush/circulationBiogeography/README.md

   - breaks automated boundary-finding results into discrete regions

 ### visualization _(directory)_:
-The visualization directory contains the following files:
+This directory contains code to create visualizations presented in the paper and interactive figures.
+Contains the following files:
 - 3spp_alongshore.py
   - creates figure showing species distributions over time for 3 model species in the Gulf of Maine (North America) at generations 0 (initial), 10, 100, and 1000.
 - bar_global.py